KuldeepSahoo917/mern-ecommerce/README.md

 # Ecommerce Mern
 </div>

-<h2>:speech_balloon: Project</h2>
-<p>This is a FULL Stack Ecommerce website which includes all the features that a Ecommerce website will usually have.
-It comes with a Admin Dashboard and Enabled Payment using Paypal.
+<p>This is a Full-stack Ecommerce website.
 </p>

 * Node provides the backend environment for this application